 \subsection{Geometric phase}

-Geometric phases, which provide a powerful tool for a unified description of the classical and quantum phenomena \cite{anandan1992geometric}, can be observed in a number of ways, such as polarized neutron interference (see e.g. Ref. \cite{hasegawa2001off}), vibrational spectroscopy (see e.g. Ref. \cite{von1998unambiguous}), and etc. In this work, we, specifically, consider the Mukunda-Simon geometric phase \cite{mukunda1993quantum,mukunda1993quantum2}, which is defined as
+Geometric phases, which provide a powerful tool for a unified description of the classical and quantum phenomena \cite{anandan1992geometric}, can be observed in a number of ways, such as polarized neutron interference (see e.g. Ref. \cite{hasegawa2001off}), vibrational spectroscopy (see e.g. Ref. \cite{von1998unambiguous}), and etc. In this work, we, specifically, consider the geometric phase associated with particle oscillations

-Here, $t$ and $L$ are the propagation time and distance, respectively, and $v$ is the velocity.
-Based on Eq. (\ref{geophase}), we could obtain the Mukunda-Simon geometric phase for the $n$-$\eta$ oscillation:

-It is interesting to notice that the Mukunda-Simon geometric phase is contributed by the CP-even phase, the mixing angle as well as the Majorana phase.
-The Mukunda-Simon geometric phase and its observability has been discussed in the neutrino oscillation case \cite{capolupo2018geometric}.
-However, no evidence for such a phase has been found so far.
-Neutrinos are notoriously difficult to detect in experiments because they have tiny mass and only interact with matter very weakly.
-This imposes a great challenge for the detection of the Mukunda-Simon geometric phase in the neutrino sector.